Skip to main content

 Automatic Tracing

-When using auto-instrumentation, multimodal content is captured automatically — no extra code is needed.
-MLflow normalizes provider-specific formats into the standard schema described above.
+When using auto-instrumentation, multimodal content is captured automatically.
+MLflow normalizes provider-specific formats into the standard schema described above, and base64 content is extracted into attachments.

 AnthropicNative image blocks normalized to image_url